alexhajdu/FixThis_Project-management-plugin-for-UE4/README.md

-# Fix this! - Todo system for the level editor ( ue4 plugin )
+# Fix this! - The advanced TODO system for C++ and Blueprints projects

 ![fixthis](/Resources/ft2.png)